ForecastOS/investos/README.md

 <p align="center"><img src="/assets/investos-banner.png" alt="InvestOS Banner"></p>
 <h1 align="center">InvestOS</h1>

-**InvestOS** (/InvEst əʊˈes/) is a Python library for investors who want to focus on generating alpha.
-As it stands today, it provides reliable backtesting and portfolio optimization software for investors... but we have bigger ambitions!
+Welcome to the **InvestOS** portfolio engineering and backtesting framework!

+InvestOS is an opinionated framework for constructing and backtesting portfolios in a consistent, albeit flexible way.
+We built it to make institutional-grade backtesting and portfolio optimization simple, extensible, and open-source.

 <br/>